 $ screen -S screenname -p windowname -X hardcopy /tmp/filename; sleep 1s; cat /tmp/filename

-You can also get the whole content of the scrollback buffer if you add -h to the hardcopy-command.
+You can also get the whole content of the scrollback buffer if you add

 The output in the filename also contains the screen status bar, if turned on.
 This can be used to check which window the screen session was in when the command hit it.
 Naturally you have to output the window name in the status bar to do this. :)

 Suppose you have several running console applications which output different changing data.
 As a screen lover you put them in several windows.
 If you want to see the output every now and then, you manually have to switch to all the windows and take a look (obviously you also could split the screen, but thats not always possible).

 With the following line you can create a simple dia show effect, where every windows is shown for a small amount of time.
 You only need to now the sessionname of the screen session where the applications are running in.
 This way your precious data is constantly presented to you.

 $ while true; do screen -S sessionname -X next; sleep 10s; done

 A real script using screen is my screengraph-utility.
 It is available from this

 very website with full source code.
 Effectively it just uses